leonardphokane/Day-4-Software-Project-Management/README.md

 Physical View: A deployment diagram showing how microservices are deployed across multiple servers and availability zones.

 ## 11. What are the main features or functionalities that make your software stand out?

-op Characteristics of Software

-1. Functionality The functionality of software refers to its ability to perform and function according to design specifications. ...
-2. Usability (User-friendly) The user-friendliness of the software is characterized by its ease of use. ...
-3. Efficiency ...
-4. Flexibility ...
-5. Reliability ...

 Top Characteristics of Software
 The quality of a software product is determined by what it offers and how easily it can be used.
 Software is judged by different people on different grounds.
 Customers, for instance, want software that meets their specific needs.
 Similarly, developers engaged in designing, coding, and maintaining the software determine the quality of the software by assessing its internal characteristics.
 Let’s check them out…